Yaya-Cout/Nwagyu/src/reference/tutorial/4-snake-length.md

 #include "snake.h"
 ```

-And then, at the top of the `main` function, we will init our snake, spawning at
+And then, at the top of the `main` function, we will initialize our snake,
-(0,0):
+spawning at (0,0):

 ```c
 init_snake((snake_element_t){0, 0});